ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 The initial appointment is for one year, with a probation period of 3 months.
 The contract can be extended subject to performance.

-The start of the appointment is planned for Q2 2021.
+The start of the appointment is planned in approx. Q2 2021.

 ### Employer